oczane/NodeDeploymentOnWindows/README.md

-# Node as service deployment on Windows
+# Node as a service deployment on Windows
 Node.JS deployment using batch (.bat) file using nssm

 Recentely, I deployed node.js (using express.js, couchbase 4.1) at my workplace on Windows environment.
 I was looking to host the app